dmbarbour/wikilon/docs/Runtime.md

 * ephemeral resources - a context can hold onto a resource that has a zero persistent reference count.
 I don't want to scan contexts when it's time to GC.
 I'll want to track this outside the persistent database, but still in a shared memory-mapped file for multi-processing.
 A bloom filter or hash table should work well.

 GC for secure hash resources, and a shared ephemeron table between processes, is perhaps the main requirement for multi-process access.
+I could (and probably should) use shm_open for the ephemeron table.

 ## Dictionary Indexing